-Sensitive SkinOver 60% of Americans report sensitive skin, which may include uncomfortable sensations, such as stinging or burning, with or without visible changes to the skin (like redness).
-Sensitive skin can be associated with underlying conditions such as rosacea or acne, but can also occur in individuals without any underlying skin disease.
-The symptoms vary, but it's a common phenomenon, potentially due in part to modern-day triggers ranging from cosmetics to a variety of environmental conditions.
+Over 60% of Americans have sensitive skin, which may include uncomfortable sensations – such as stinging or burning – with or without visible changes to the skin.
+Sensitive skin is often associated with underlying conditions such as rosacea or acne, but it can also occur in individuals without any underlying skin disease.
+Symptoms may vary, but these are most commonly linked to modern-day triggers ranging from cosmetics to environmental conditions.

-12 Ways to Prevent and Treat Skin Flare-ups
+12 Ways to Prevent Skin Flare-ups

 Get the best tips from the cleaning obsessed.